verath/replays.animalsoftheforest.rocks/README.md

 * [Azure Storage](http://azure.microsoft.com/en-in/services/storage/) - Used both as a task queue for replay fetch requests, and as blob storage for the replays.
 * [node-steam](https://github.com/seishun/node-steam) + [yasp-dota's fork of node-dota2](https://github.com/yasp-dota/node-dota2) for connecting to and fetching data from dota.

-## Special Azure Directory Structure

-**./App_Data** - This folder is special to Azure and is used for [WebJobs](http://blog.amitapple.com/post/74215124623/deploy-azure-webjobs/).
-Within it are folders containing jobs that Azure automatically runs (`continuous/`) or that can be run manually (`triggered/`).
-Azure will consider each directory within these categories as a job, and will run the `run.*` file.
-For .js files this script is run in place (for other extensions, this script might be copied and run elsewhere in the filesystem).

-**./dist** - Azure does not like running build tools.
-As such, the compiled version of the src folder is also included in the repo.

 ## Inspiration
 [yasp-dota](https://github.com/yasp-dota/yasp) - Open Source Dota 2 Replay Parsing and Statistics.
 Much of the match details fetching required to get the replay url is based on what they have done with their "retreiver".